tullyd43/nodus/docs/architecture/UI_UX_SPECIFICATION.md

 - Full account regeneration from files possible
 - User can view/modify at any level

+### Iconography

+- **Icon Set**: The application will use [Tabler Icons](https://tabler-icons.io/) for all interface icons.
+- **Usage**: Icons should be used to enhance usability and provide visual cues, not as mere decoration.
+- **Consistency**: Use icons consistently throughout the application.
+For example, if a "plus" icon is used to add an item, it should be used for all "add" actions.
+- **Size and Style**: Icons should be used at a consistent size and style (e.g., stroke width) to maintain visual harmony.

 ## Implementation Notes

 ### Quick Capture